MChehab94/Google-Map-Drawing-Demo/README.md

-This is a simple demo that shows how to draw and style the following shapes in Google Maps:
+This is a simple demo that shows how to draw, style and handle click event for the following shapes in Google Maps:
 * Circle
 * Polyline
 * Polygon